synlogic/EAC-Image-Swapper/README.md

 # Extra info
-You can adjust the timeout in the run.bat, if it's too low it may not update the picture before vrchat launches.

 The image it chooses can be an image within a folder in the root folder.
 EX: VRCHAT/2022-07/image.png

 This was made and tested with VRChat in mind.
 However, this should work on other games with EAC as well as long as the EasyAntiCheat folder is in the same directory as ImageSwap.exe